This project looks at identifying patterns of high level energy consumption – gas, electricity and car-based mobility and how this might be reduced.

 Increased electrification of heating and transport may result in localised strain on the electricity grid.
 How can these potential costly upgrades be avoided or the costs of these infrastructure investments be fairly distributed?
 Tackling ‘over consumption’ is a potentially efficient and equitable approach to reducing energy demand.
-Achieving this, will rely on understanding the reasons for high energy use and the structural, social, cultural and economic influences on these behaviours.
-This project will use novel datasets of domestic and mobility-related consumption data (for example, see www.motproject.net) plus primary quantitative and qualitative data, to develop and test a methodology for identifying, characterising and assessing locations that have disproportionately high levels of energy consumption (i.e. gas, electricity and car based mobility).
-The findings will be considered in the context of political theory and theories of consumption to structure definitions of high use consumers and to develop and assess approaches to equitable radical reductions.
-This understanding will inform a later project to model electricity networks at a local level.
+Achieving this will rely on understanding the reasons for high energy use and the structural, social, cultural and economic influences on these behaviours.
+This project uses novel datasets of domestic and mobility-related consumption data (for example, see www.motproject.net) plus primary quantitative and qualitative data, to develop and test a methodology for identifying, characterising and assessing locations that have disproportionately high levels of energy consumption (i.e. gas, electricity and car based mobility).
+The findings are considered in the context of political theory and theories of consumption to structure definitions of high use consumers and to develop and assess approaches to equitable radical reductions.
+This understanding is informing another project to model electricity networks at a local level.

 What we are asking